isyiraliyah/studiora-ai-discord-bot/README.md

   - `studyplan` (coming soon)
   - `flashcards` (coming soon)

-More features like `!studyplan` and `!quizme` are coming soon!
+More features like `!studyplan` and `!quizme` are coming soon.

 ---

-## 🛠 Tech I Used
+## Tech I Used

 - Python (main language)
-- Discord.py (for bot stuff)
+- Discord.py (for bot features)
-- OpenAI API (for the AI responses)
+- OpenAI API (for intelligent responses)
-- Replit (to host it online 24/7)
+- Replit (for 24/7 hosting)
-- GitHub (to share it and track updates)
+- GitHub (for version control and sharing)

 ---

-## 🚀 How to Run It Yourself
+## How to Run It Yourself

 If you want to try it:

-1. Clone the repo
+1. Clone this repo
-2. Add your `DISCORD_TOKEN` and `OPENAI_API_KEY` as environment variables (in Replit or .env)
+2. Add your `DISCORD_TOKEN` and `OPENAI_API_KEY` as environment variables
+   - Either in Replit's Secrets tab or in a local `.env` file
-3. Run `bot.py`
+3. Run `main.py`

 You’ll need a Discord bot account and OpenAI key to get it working.

 ---

-## ✨ Why I Made This
+## Why I Made This

-I wanted to make something that mixes AI + studying + real usefulness.
-I’m studying computer science and thought it’d be cool to combine what I’m learning with something other people could actually use.
+I wanted to create something useful that blends AI, study tools, and real-world coding.
+As a computer science student, it was a fun way to apply what I’m learning and build something people might actually want to use.

 ---

-## 👋 Built by me – Aliyah
+## Built by me – Aliyah
-*(Feel free to fork it or ask questions!)*
+*Feel free to fork it or ask questions.*